For the Strength of Youth (pamphlet): Homosexuality

-The first explicit mention of homosexuality was contained in the 1990 seventh version of the pamphlet where it says, "the Lord specifically forbids ... sex perversion such as homosexuality".
+The first explicit mention of homosexuality was contained in the 1990 (seventh) version of the pamphlet where it says, "the Lord specifically forbids ... sex perversion such as homosexuality".
 It continues "homosexual and lesbian activities are sinful and an abomination to the Lord" and "unnatural affections ... toward persons of the same gender are counter to God's eternal plan".
 The 2001 eighth version removes any mention of "unnatural affections" and "abomination" and only states, "homosexual activity is a serious sin.
 If you find your-self struggling with same-gender attraction, seek counsel from your parents and bishop.
 They will help you."
 In 2011, the ninth version was released adding to the 2001 paragraph that "lesbian behavior" is also a "serious sin" and that the youth should speak to their parents and bishop if they "are being persuaded to participate in inappropriate behavior".
+The 2022 update stated, "Feeling same-sex attraction is not a sin.
+If you have these feelings and do not pursue or act on them, you are living Heavenly Father's sacred law of chastity."

 For the Strength of Youth conferences

-In 2019, the LDS Church announced the intent to begin regional week-long youth activities called For the Strength of Youth (FSY) conference worldwide in 2020.
+In 2019, the LDS Church announced the intent to begin regional week-long youth activities called For the Strength of Youth (FSY) conferences worldwide in 2020.
 Such conferences have been previously held outside of the United States and Canada.
 The FSY conferences in the United States and Canada replaced Especially for Youth conferences that had been operated by church-owned Brigham Young University for more than 40 years.
-A press release explains, "FSY conferences include activities, devotionals, and classes designed to help strengthen faith in Jesus Christ and provide opportunities for youth to grow spiritually, socially, physically, and intellectually."
+A press release stated, "FSY conferences include activities, devotionals, and classes designed to help strengthen faith in Jesus Christ and provide opportunities for youth to grow spiritually, socially, physically, and intellectually."
+Young Men general president Steven J. Lund stated that "Experiences like FSY conferences ... can help to burnish our testimonies, taking us through arcs of growth and spiritual discovery to places of relative peace."
+Apart from classes and devotionals, some of the activities during these conferences, as explained on the official FSY page, include gospel study, dances, games, goal setting, and a musical program.
 The starting of FSY conferences in the United States and Canada was delayed until 2021, due to the coronavirus pandemic.